foundry-vtt-community/wiki.js/development/api/sockets.md

 }
 ```

+**Socket#emitWithAck:** This method, despite being available as of v11, does not appear to be useful in the context of Foundry because the server acts as a middle-man for all socket events.

 ### Doing something on one GM client (aka.
 GM Proxy)

 > [`socketlib`](https://github.com/manuelVo/foundryvtt-socketlib#socketexecuteasgm) has a handy abstraction for this pattern.
 This snippet is derived from its solution.